docker/compose/README.md

 ```

-# License

-Apache 2.0 found in the LICENSE file.

 ### Sign your work

 The sign-off is a simple line at the end of the explanation for the patch.
 Your